Best turntables of 2023

 The Denon has a built-in phono amplifier (you can plug it directly into a stereo system).
 What makes this machine unique compared to the other three I am testing is its built-in analog-to-digital converter.
 This feature lets you plug a USB stick into the front and record your vinyl recording to MP3 or WAV recordings.
 Once recorded, Denon recommends using the PC-specific MusiCut software that is available on the company’s website for free.
 Apple computers can simply rip the files directly from the USB storage device.

-This ripping feature is particularly useful for DJ sets where you have to travel or transferring rare recordings that might not be available on streaming services to a digital space to enjoy from anywhere.
-Instead of having to lug your vinyl around with, you can bring your laptop or smartphone.
-It also features a built-in equalizer to give a little more life to the recordings you are listening to.
+This ripping feature is particularly useful for DJ sets where you have to travel or transfer rare recordings that might not be available on streaming services to a digital space to enjoy from anywhere.
+Instead of having to lug your vinyl around with you, you can bring your laptop or smartphone.
+It also features a built-in equalizer to give a little more life to your recording equipment.

 The 10.5-pound Crosley Nomad is a belt-driven turntable that is capable of playing all three record speeds—33 1/3, 45, and 78 RPM.
 The record player can also be connected to a computer to convert vinyl to digital files.
 It’s got side-mounted built-in speakers, but if you want to use the included RCA connectors, you can also plug them into a stereo receiver.
 The brown vinyl-wrapped cabinet looks like a suitcase and can be securely closed using chrome snaps.
 The side handle also makes it easy to carry around with you.
 The back features an aux input to plug in CD or MP3 players and it comes with a 45 adapter that lets you play 7-inches.
 It uses an Audio-Technica moving magnetic cartridge with a diamond stylus needle.